 - Perfect score on our home-grown virus test

 - Free version

 What We Don’t Like

 - Low iOS app ratings

 - History of security breaches

 Passed all our tests

 Bitdefender gets great scores from AV-Test.
 Call us old fashioned, but we like to see for ourselves just how well an antivirus does at stopping viruses.
 So, before we load a new antivirus package onto our Windows computer, we took the time to hide a few viruses here and there, just to see if the software could detect them once it was installed.
+Don’t worry, we handpicked viruses that wouldn’t execute on their own and wouldn’t do much harm to our computer in the event they did.
 We’ve tested over 40 different products, and only two managed to catch every single virus we threw at them: one of those was Bitdefender.
 Simply put, we’re impressed.

 Here’s something we don’t come across every day: Bitdefender offers a completely free version of their software, no strings attached.
 That free version comes with a full system scan and a firewall plus options for setting exclusions and handling quarantined files.
 Of course, we were impressed by all of Bitdefender’s pricing options.
 Their Antivirus Plus package, for instance, runs for just $23.99 for a year with coverage on three devices and includes features like a file shredder, a password manager, and a VPN.
 Meanwhile, their Total Security package, priced at $36 for a year, covers five devices and features parental controls, webcam security, and anti-theft tools.
 Still, it’s hard to beat free.